neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ## Proposed implementation

-The first problem to keep in mind is the reproducability of `initdb`.
+The first problem to keep in mind is the reproducibility of `initdb`.
 So an initial step would be to upload `initdb` snapshots to S3.

 After that, we'd have the endpoint spawn a background process which